Giselle Clematis flowers

 This is a relatively low maintenance plant.
 It is a Type 3 clematis; each spring it should be pruned back to within a few inches of the ground, as it flowers on new wood of the season.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 Giselle Clematis is recommended for the following landscape applications;

 Giselle Clematis will grow to be about 5 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it should either be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in both summer and winter to conserve soil moisture and protect it in exposed locations or colder microclimates.
 This particular variety is an interspecific hybrid.

 Giselle Clematis is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 Because of its spreading habit of growth, it is ideally suited for use as a 'spiller' in the 'spiller-thriller-filler' container combination; plant it near the edges where it can spill gracefully over the pot.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.